 “Any of the mares that are proving difficult with the frozen semen, we use our own stallions Kilbunny Kabana, Kilbunny Blue, both five-year-olds, and imported colt Jolly Joker - a four-year-old Quasimodo who has over 60 international jumpers in his family.

 “They have a handful of foals on the ground each and they all look tall, blood, athletic types,” Richie commented.

 Advice from on the ground

-“I’m very fortunate to have a couple of friends that have and are still competing at the top level in three-day-eventing and show jumping, both in Europe and the States.", he explained.
+“I’m very fortunate to have a couple of friends that have and are still competing at the top level in three-day-eventing and show jumping, both in Europe and the States.

 “It’s great to be able to ask them about young sires coming through and the characteristics of the different stallions,” Richie said.

 Richie stressed the value of rider’s feedback on horses and their offspring.

 “I always ask any of the international riders that I’m talking with what certain sires are like, and they’re always very helpful and guide you in the right direction,” he said.

 Breeding four Osberton International Horse Trials finalists; breeding and producing the Stepping Stones final winner ‘Kilbunny Now or Never’ and his older sister qualifying for the Breeder’s Classic final the same year, are some of the accolades achieved by Kilbunny Sport Horses to date.

 “We had another winner at novice-level at the weekend; Kilbunny Andy, a Monart Sale graduate,” Richie added.